 This dilemma bedevils the majority of writing by the most active educationalists.
 The redoubtable Deborah Meier is a good example—good, because she really is.
 Meier is the godmother of the small school movement in the United States.
 She has dedicated her life to making schools more humane and works with more energy than entire schools of education put together.
 Her philosophical base is one of Dewey’s pragmatism and American-style anarchism.
 She is also in a unique position to understand the contradictions of schooling, because she has built alternative schools and then watched them lose their momentum and revert to traditional models.
 What’s more, Meier can write.
 But when she writes, her books take titles like Keeping School and In Schools We Trust.
 In which schools, exactly?
 Not the same ones through which most of us suffered, I assume; rather, the progressive, semi-democratic ones on the fringes of the public system.
 The problem, apparently, is not schooling itself.
 It’s just that, inexplicably, the vast majority of schools fail to get it right.
 The “reformed school” is a sort of sublime object: something that does not quite exist, but whose potential existence justifies the continuation of what is actually there.

-Because the phenomenon of student resistance to education so blatantly flies in the face of the prevailing liberal mythology of schooling, it is a topic that continues to attract some genuine theorization.
+Because the phenomenon of student resistance to education so blatantly flies in the face of the prevailing liberal mythology of schooling, it is a topic that continues to attract some genuine theorization. ((For a review of literature and some original thoughts, see Henry Giroux’s Resistance and Theory in Education (1983).
+For a more readable discussion of the same, see Herbert Kohl’s I Won’t Learn From You (1991).))
 It’s also a topic that is closely tied to another intractable bugaboo of the discussion: the staggering dropout rate, in the US at least, among working class and immigrant students, and particularly among blacks and Latinos.
-Education is the civil rights issue of our time—Obama and Arne Duncan’s favorite slogan—was originally a rallying cry among black educationalists.
+Education is the civil rights issue of our time—Obama and Arne Duncan’s favorite slogan—was originally a rallying cry among black educationalists. ((The latter, in case you don’t know, is Obama’s Secretary of Education.
+A (very thin) volume could be written on the absolute lack of political and intellectual gumption that he epitomizes.
+To the Bush-era, bipartisan No Child Left Behind Act (a severe and ineffective set of testing requirements), Duncan added the Race to the Top initiative, thus bringing much unintentional clarity to the discourse: education reform is a race in which no one’s left behind.))
 But if we understand a “civil rights struggle” to be, fundamentally, the story of the disenfranchised and the marginalized classes’ resistance to structural oppression, then this seemingly simple phrase is haunted by a kind of dramatic irony—since a great deal of research shows that what many black and working class students actively resist is schooling itself.
 Further studies showed that even those underserved students who succeed in schools persevere by dividing their identities; by cordoning off their critical impulses; by maintaining their disaffection even while they keep it well out of the teacher’s sight.